© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 generous clumps and have a wide range of colours.often not seen in other types.
 They do well in

 borders and rock gardens and tolerate shade better then the taller plants.
-Top award is the Cook
+Top award is the Cook-Douglas Medal (CD).

 Intermediate Bearded (IB)